What is an echocardiogram?

 Exercise Stress Test

-Why is an exercise test sometimes needed for assessing a valve problem?
+Why is an exercise test sometimes needed to assess a valve problem?

 Also called a stress test or treadmill test, exercise testing can provide valuable information in patients with valvular heart disease, especially in those whose symptoms may be difficult to assess.

-Exercise testing helps evaluate changes in blood pressure, changes in symptoms, and the heart’s response to a more challenging workload.
-If you have a heart murmur, your healthcare provider will take note of any changes in the murmur that happen during exercise.
+Exercise testing helps evaluate changes in blood pressure and symptoms, and the heart’s response to a more challenging workload.
+Because heart valve symptoms can develop slowly, you may not realize you have limited activity over time or attributed the change to “normal aging.”
+If you have a heart murmur, your health care provider will note any changes in the murmur that happen during exercise.
 Read more about exercise testing.

 Why is it done on someone with a valve condition?

 A chest X-ray shows the location, size and shape of the heart, lungs and the blood vessels.
-This image can provide initial basic information to the healthcare provider, because valve problems can sometimes change the shape of the heart or cause calcium build-ups in the heart or on the valves.
-These deposits may be visible on X-rays.
+This can provide clues to a valve problem that include an enlarged or thickened heart and calcium deposits on the valve.
 Read more about chest x-ray procedures.

-The CT scan captures multiple X-ray images to create a cross-sectional image of the heart and lungs without having to puncture the skin to place catheters.
-Like the MRI, this test sometimes takes clearer pictures.
+The CT scan captures multiple X-ray images to create a cross-sectional image of the heart and lungs.
+Like an MRI, this test sometimes takes clearer pictures.
 Unlike MRI imaging, the CT scan uses about the same amount of X-ray as is needed for an angiogram.

-Although an echocardiogram, like transesophageal echocardiography (TEE) and transthoracic echocardiography (TTE, also known as a routine echo) is now the standard tool for assessing valvular heart disease, there are times when its effectiveness is limited in some patients.
+Although an echocardiogram, including transesophageal echocardiography and transthoracic echocardiography is now the standard tool for assessing valvular heart disease, there are times when its effectiveness is limited in some patients.
 A CT scan creates images of the valve anatomy and allows for evaluation of the severity of stenosis and regurgitation.
-A CT scan can also determine whether there are valvular lesions or nearby tumors affecting the function.
+A CT scan also can determine whether there are valvular lesions or nearby tumors affecting the function.
 Read more about CT scans.

 How does cardiac catheterization help diagnose valve disease?

-Although cardiac catheterization is most often used to look at the blood flowing to the heart muscle, it also can provide important information concerning narrowed heart valves, leaky heart valves, or blood that is not flowing through the heart as it should.
+Although cardiac catheterization is most often used to look at the blood flowing to the heart muscle, it also can provide important information about narrowed heart valves, leaky heart valves or blood that is not flowing through the heart as it should.

-For valve disease patients, a cardiac catheter can:
+For valve disease patients, a cardiac catheterization can: